Emily Dickinson Lexicon

 - Rigor; regularity; reliable feature; dependable characteristic; [fig.] reality; truth; veracity; validity.

-- Bell rung for the measurement of time; passage of hours and minutes as indicated by hands or pointers, on a face or dial-plate.
+- Bell; chime rung for the measurement of time; passage of hours and minutes as indicated by audio tones or visual instruments.

 - Sundial; [fig.] season; passage of time.